-Sydney-born conductor, bass and artistic director, Jack Stephens is the Director of Music at St Paul’s College, Sydney.
+Sydney-born conductor, bass and artistic director, Dr Jack Stephens is the Director of Music at St Paul’s College, Sydney.
 Jack has been regarded for his “artistic brilliance” (TheMusicTrust), and under his direction the St Paul’s College Chapel Choir has been noted for its “faultless performances” and “exquisite musical beauty” (CanberraCityNews 2023).

 Jack performs regularly as a soloist at the Canberra International Music Festival, Albury Chamber Music Festival, New England Bach Festival and the Four Winds Festival Bermagui, and from 2020-2023 was a core member of the Canberra-based consort Luminescence Chamber Singers with Roland Peelman.
 Jack has performed as a soloist across Australia with Bach Akademie Australia, the Song Company, Victoria Chorale, St David’s Cathedral Hobart, as well as performed with Cantillation, St Mary’s Cathedral Choir, St Andrew’s Cathedral Choir, St George’s Cathedral Consort Perth and the West Australian Symphony Orchestra.

 Jack performs and tours with pianist Ronan Apcar, and in 2023 played the role of Prince Philip in Tom Rimes’ new opera Annus Horribilis alongside Narelle Yeo and Simon Lobelson in Hobart.
 In addition, he has performed extensively across Europe, performing at Snape Maltings, St Paul’s Cathedral London, Saint-Eustache and in Hannover with the Konzertchor Kleefeld and the Stadtkantorei Gehren.
-Jack has worked with David Hill, John Rutter, Barry Rose, Noël Tredinnick, and broadcast on the BBC and ABC.
+Jack has worked with David Hill, Simon Halsey, John Rutter, Barry Rose, Noël Tredinnick, and broadcast on the BBC and ABC.

 In addition to performing as a singer, Jack also plays the French Horn, and in 2014 was named the Suffolk UK Wind Champion.
 In 2018, Jack was a concerto soloist alongside Robert Johnson (former Principal Horn of the Sydney Symphony Orchestra) in Schumann’s Konzertstück (Concerto for Four Horns) and in 2018 was the winner of the Ryde Multi-Instrumentalist Eisteddfod.
 In 2017, Jack was featured on NBC and Channel 9’s True Story with Hamish and Andy involving tales of musical tragedy and triumph, where an event in his life was recreated by comedians such as Kitty Flanagan and Ed Kavalee in the episode titled: “Jack’s French Horn” and has been broadcast around the world.